 The investigation should begin with a careful medical history, including any known systemic disease, combined with a careful review of systems for embolic disease (e.g., transient ischemic symptoms, lateralizing weakness, paresthesias).
 Also, a careful history should help the clinician direct the evaluation.
-Documenting the patient's demographics, underlying systemic disease, as well as social (i.e., smoking) and family history are important.
-In particular, the ophthalmologist needs to recognize symptoms associated with GCA (e.g., headaches, scalp tenderness, malaise, fatigue, temporal tenderness, jaw claudication, fever, history of polymyalgia rheumatica), especially in patients over age 50.
-An immediate erythrocyte sedimentation rate (ESR), c-reactive protein (CRP), and complete blood count (CBC) with platelets should be obtained from a patient with GCA symptoms.
-(III, good quality, strong recommendation)

-Diabetics should be monitored carefully in this situation since systemic corticosteroid treatment may destabilize glucose control.
-As mentioned, patients with a symptomatic OAO, CRAO, or BRAO should be referred to the nearest acute stroke center.
+Documenting the patient's demographics, underlying systemic disease, as well as social (e.g., smoking) and family history are important.
+In particular, the ophthalmologist needs to recognize symptoms associated with GCA (e.g., vision loss, headaches, scalp tenderness, malaise, fatigue, temporal tenderness, jaw claudication, weakness, fever, diplopia, history of polymyalgia rheumatica), especially in patients over age 50.
+An immediate erythrocyte sedimentation rate, C-reactive protein, and complete blood count with platelets51 should be obtained from a patient with GCA symptoms.^{52,53} Patients with GCA who are also diabetic should be monitored carefully in this situation since systemic corticosteroid treatment may destabilize glucose control.
+Once a diagnosis of an acute, symptomatic CRAO, BRAO, or OAO has been made, the ophthalmologist should refer to a stroke center [www.strokecenter.org/trials/centers] when one is available for prompt systemic evaluation of the patient (see Management section).
+The goals are twofold, first, to search for potential associated systemic disease(s) and, second, to determine specifically whether the patient is at risk for a subsequent stroke or myocardial infarction.
+An emergency department is the next option for an urgent evaluation, with clear instructions that the patient has experienced an eye "stroke."
+An expedited workup offers the best opportunity to evaluate, assess, and manage the risk for cerebral stroke or myocardial infarction.
+A central nervous system infarction is defined as brain, spinal cord, or retinal cell death attributable to ischemia, based on neuropathological neuroimaging and/or clinical evidence of permanent injury.54 At present, there is no conclusive evidence to support referring asymptomatic patients who have a BRAO for an expedited stroke workup.